Image by Gerd Altmann

 I find that procrastination has to do with believing that I do not know how to deal with something or someone.
 Yet that boils down to lack of trust in myself, and lack of trust in my Higher Self and the Higher Self of others.

-When we trust in a Higher Power, we are aware that we can always harmoniously work out situations that come up to our awareness.
-We can tap into our inner power and the right path will be revealed.
+When we trust in the Highest Good, we are aware that we can always harmoniously work out situations that come up to our awareness.
+We can tap into our inner wisdom and the right path will be revealed.
 We can choose to put away doubt and fear, and walk hand in hand with our Higher Self, the inner teacher, and the Universal Power.
-The guidance is always there, the inner voice of truth is always whispering to us and showing us the direction to take.
+The guidance is always there.
+The inner voice of truth is always whispering to us and showing us the direction to take.

 When we silence the confusing voices of fear, justification, procrastination, judgment, and anger, whether outer or inner directed, we can hear Higher Self leading us to a path of joy, love, and peace.
 Trusting, acting, and speaking with love and trust in the Ultimate Good will bring us peace within and with our neighbors.